anna-trofimova/Nyancat-/README.md

 **Description**

 My first simple game for practice javacript.
-Use constructor function.
 The game have enemies – blocks.
 And one player with 3 lives.
-Player must escape all blocks.
+Player must escape all blocks.Blocks move from the top to the down and come back.
+Player can move left/right.
+If player touchs block 3 times, he will die.